SSWConsulting/SSW.Rules.Content/rules/match-tone-with-intent/rule.md

 Instead, aim to finish your sentences with a neutral or downward inflection to project confidence.
 * **Show you care** - Speak with lots of energy to keep your listeners engaged and feeling good
 * **Avoid sounding defensive** - It can come across as agressive
+* **Pause effectively** - Use pauses to emphasise key points and show you are thinking about something

 ## Improve your vocal tone